Short on time? Here’s the fastest VPN in 2023:

 TunnelBear has fast speeds and is very easy and fun to use, making it a great choice if you’re new to VPNs.
 Its apps are very intuitive and let you connect to servers using a digital map.
 When you connect to a server, adorable digital bears dig a tunnel to the VPN server’s location!
 TunnelBear also eliminates the hassle of having to choose the VPN protocol — it simply picks the best protocol for you, which is convenient.
 Plus, the VPN allows unlimited connections.

-TunnelBear doesn’t have WireGuard like Private Internet Access, but it still provides fast speeds.
+TunnelBear has WireGuard, and it provides pretty fast speeds.
 When I tested its servers, I only experienced a slight slowdown on average.
 HD videos loaded in 3–4 seconds and 4K videos took up to 7 seconds to load.
 However, I really liked making Voice over Internet Protocol (VoIP) calls with TunnelBear, because they never dropped or froze.

-When it comes to streaming, TunnelBear works with top sites like Netflix and BBC iPlayer — though it doesn’t work with Disney+ like ExpressVPN and Private Internet Access do.
+When it comes to streaming, TunnelBear can access top sites like Netflix and BBC iPlayer — though it doesn’t work with Disney+ like ExpressVPN and Private Internet Access do.
 On the plus side, it allows torrenting on all servers.

 Bottom Line